2018 DAMS CHALLENGE

 Places are strictly limited and demand is always high, so secure a place now in the must-do cycling event of the Western Australian cycling calendar.
-Register before 1 January 2014 to receive a FREE commemorative 2014 Dams Challenge jersey from SCODY.

-The 146km 3 Dams Challenge gives you a taste of the challenge and is great for those who want to experience the thrill of the Dams Challenge and perfect for those that want to work up to the 5 Dams next year.
+The 145km 3 Dams Challenge gives you a taste of the challenge and is great for those who want to experience the thrill of the Dams Challenge and perfect for those that want to work up to the 5 Dams next year.

-The Dams Challenge is a paired team events.
-You must stay with your partner for the duration of the course.
 The event is a personal challenge and NOT a race - no place-getter prizes are awarded.

-The event had its genesis in 1998 and was first offically stage in 2010.
+The event had its genesis in 1998 and was first offically staged in 2010.
 It has quickly grown from little over 350 local riders to more than 1,700 participants from all over Australia and overseas.